 1. Easier patient appointment scheduling

 More and more patients are scheduling appointments online.
 Healthcare providers have to collect sensitive personal information and insurance details during the scheduling process.
 Once the information is collected, the staff has to determine which doctors to schedule appointments with.
 It’s a tedious process when multiple appointments are scheduled every day.

 Implementing RPA in healthcare can improve inefficiencies around scheduling appointments.
-RPA bots can schedule appointments according to diagnosis, areas, doctor availability, and other important criteria.
+RPA bots can schedule appointments according to diagnosis, doctor availability, and other important criteria.
 RPA systems can also scan patient data to create reports that can be sent to referral management representatives to fix the appointment.